 Credit risk is the risk that a security issuer or counterparty to a financial instrument will fail to meet its financial obligations.
 The fair value of a debt instrument includes consideration for the credit worthiness of the debt issuer.
-The carrying amount of debt instruments as shown on the Schedule of Investments represents the credit risk exposure of the Fund.
+The carrying amount of debt instruments as shown on the Schedule of investments represents the credit risk exposure of the Fund.
 Credit risk exposure for derivative instruments is based on the Fund's unrealized gain on the contractual obligations with the counterparty as at the reporting date.
-The credit rating of counterparty to a derivative instrument is disclosed in the Schedule of Investments - Financial Instruments Risks section of the financial statements.
-The credit risk exposure of the Fund's other assets are represented by their carrying amount as disclosed in the Statements of Financial Position.
+The credit risk exposure of the Fund's other assets is represented by their carrying amount as disclosed in the Statements of financial position.

-The table below analyses the Fund's exposure of debt assets held by rating agency category at December 31, 2015.
+As at December 31, 2016, the Fund has no exposure to debt instruments.
+The table below analyses the Fund's exposure of debt assets held by rating agency category as at December 31, 2015.

-Underlying

-Credit December 2015 Fund's net

-Counterparty Rating CAD assets %
+Counterparty Credit Rating December 31, 2015 CAD Underlying Fund's net assets %

-Diagnos Inc Unrated 104,457 1.9
+Diagnos Inc. Unrated 104,457 1.9

 104,457 1.9